iredmail/docs/en_US/howto/letsencrypt.md

 You can either request free cert, or buy one from ssl cert vendors.
-In this tutorial, we will show you how to request a free cert for host name `mail.mydomain.com` from __[Let's Encrypt](https://letsencrypt.org)__, and ssl related configurations in relevant softwares running on iRedMail server.
+In this tutorial, we will show you how to request a free cert for host name `mail.mydomain.com` from __[Let's Encrypt](https://letsencrypt.org)__, and ssl related configurations in relevant software running on iRedMail server.

 Let's Encrypt supports wildcard host names, but it's not covered in this tutorial, please read its [User Guide](https://certbot.eff.org/docs/using.html)